Email | 812-855-5334

 Associate Professor of English

-Adjunct Professor of American Studies, Comparative Literature, Cultural Studies, and History
+Adjunct Professor of American Studies, Comparative Literature, Cultural Studies,

 Affiliated Associate Professor of Gender Studies